anaalta/notes_app/README.md

 ![Notes_App Screenshot](http://i.imgur.com/fmOL8NH.png)

-Users can create, book, and destroy listings.
+Users can create notes, see a list of summarized notes, and click on a summary to display the full note.

 ## Installation